Spider-Man: Brand New Day Trailer May Hint at Another Historic MCU Villain

 By Pierre Chanliau Posted:

-Jackal, Spider-Man, Spider-Man Brand New Day Logo.
+Jackal, Spider-Man, Spider-Man Brand New Day logo.

-In Spider-Man: Brand New Day, an assortment of villains from his rogues gallery will be making their live-action debut and return.
+In Spider-Man: Brand New Day, an assortment of villains from the hero's rogues gallery will be making their live-action debut and return.
 While the sequel will confine most of these supercriminals to a montage, some will pose an ongoing threat to Peter Parker, including the return of Michael Mando's Scorpion and the live-action introduction of Marvin Jones III's Tombstone.

 However, some villains have yet to be revealed, with the biggest mystery being Sadie Sink, who is widely assumed to be an antagonistic Jean Grey.
 But there's one more villain rumored to appear that could lead to an adaptation of one of Spider-Man's most controversial stories.
+Alex Perez from The Cosmic Circus revealed, "I know Miles Warren is one of the antagonists in the movie, but as Jackal, not necessarily the scientist."
+While Kraven the Hunter name-dropped Warren, this Spider-Man sequel would mark his first live-action appearance in the franchise.

 Comparison between Miles Warren and Ben Reilly's Jackals.

 However, in the leaked Brand New Day trailer, many of these same lines were used and voiced by a different actor.
 The leaked trailer also showed it to be from a video about spiders Peter was watching online, so it could have nothing to do with Warren.
+But it could just as easily have been a placeholder (it being a leak), and it wouldn't be the first time a supervillain made an educational video thematically relevant to the plot (i.e., as Olivia Octavius in Spider-Man: Into the Spider-Verse).

-Regardless, with Warren's rumored presence and Peter's powers potentially mutating out of control, it might mean Spider-Man's most polarizing story could be on the horizon sooner than expected, especially with Tom Holland's past fixation with it.
+With Warren's rumored presence and Peter's powers potentially mutating out of control, it might mean Spider-Man's most polarizing story could be on the horizon sooner than expected, especially with Tom Holland's past fixation with it.

 An image from Ultimate Spider-Man showing Jessica Drew, a female clone of Peter Parker.